-A long-debated topic in the fitness industry is deciding the mode of resistance training that yields the greatest benefits.
-There’s the camp that believes machine weights are safer and easier for novice exercisers to adapt to.
-Still, there are others who suggest free weights will optimize muscle growth and development while challenging joint stability.
-Really, if we take a closer look, we see that there are benefits and considerations to both modes of resistance training.
+A long-debated topic among certified personal trainers is deciding the mode of resistance training that yields the greatest benefits.
+One camp believes machine weights are safer and easier for novice exercisers to adapt to.
+Another suggests free weights will optimize muscle growth and development while challenging joint stability.
+Really, if we take a closer look, we see that there are benefits and considerations to using either machines or free weights.

 Before examining the details of each approach, it’s important to note – weight is weight.
-Five pounds is five pounds whether it comes in the form of a dumbbell, resistance band, kettlebell, or machine (however, it’s worth noting that the numbers that appear on the machine weights don’t always translate accurately because of the physics of pulleys).
+Five pounds of resistance is five pounds of resistance, whether it comes in the form of a dumbbell, resistance band, kettlebell, or machine (however, it’s worth noting that the numbers that appear on the machine weights don’t always translate accurately because of the physics of pulleys).

 Ultimately, your muscles themselves have no preferences when it comes to the source of the resistance being applied.
 Muscle tissue will respond to progressive overload regardless of whether it comes from a dumbbell, barbell, a selectorized machine, resistance band, medicine ball, or another weighted implement.
-But, let’s examine each mode independently.
+But, let’s examine the effects of using machines or free weights, independently.

 Resistance Training with Machine Weights

 Machine weights offer tremendous benefits for novice and experienced lifters alike.
 These tools aren’t necessarily “better” than another source of resistance.
 Rather, we can think of each type of resistance source as serving a specific purpose.
 The following are advantages and considerations to using a machine-based weight.